chamnap/tenancy/README.md

 4. it adds `has_many :listings` inside `Portal`.

-`validates :value, uniqueness: true` will validates uniqueness against the whole table. `validates_uniqueness_in_scope` validates uniqueness with the scopes in `scope_to`.
+`validates :value, uniqueness: true` will validates uniqueness against the whole table. `validates_uniqueness_in_scope` validates uniqueness with the scopes you passed in `scope_to`.